Are you being responsive to customers? If not, you are risking long-term customer loyalty.

 - Fixing what’s wrong with the experience to avoid future complaints

 Excerpts from The Experience Maker: How To Create Remarkable Experiences That Your Customers Can’t Wait To Share are used with permission.
 Purchase your copy of the book on Amazon, Barnes & Noble, or wherever books are sold.
+Dan Gingiss is a customer experience keynote speaker and consultant.
 Image by LuAnn Hunt from Pixabay.